joelmpiper/solar_energy_prediction/README.md

 1. Clone me

 2. Download all of the data from: https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest/data and store in the directory kaggle_solar/data/.
 You will need a Kaggle user name and password to download the data.
-After downloading all of the data files, your directory structure should contain the following new files:
+After downloading all of the data files, extract the zipped directories and store the new files in directories called test and train.
+Your directory structure should then contain the following new files:

 	solar/data/kaggle_solar/: